 - a) Arms Allowed.
 The Match is fired with Service Pistols (Rule 4.1.1).
 Juniors must shoot .22 Rimfire Pistols with metallic sights (Rule 4.1.2) to be eligible for Junior awards. - b) Course of Fire.
 The President's Pistol Course (40 shots, Table 3). - c) Awards.
 The match winner is awarded the President's Pistol Trophy.
-The 100 highest scoring competitors are designated as "The President's d) Junior Awards.
+The 100 highest scoring competitors are designated as "The President's One Hundred" and are awarded President's One Hundred medallions and certificates. - d) Junior Awards.
 The high scoring Junior firing a .22 Rimfire Pistol is awarded a President's Pistol Junior Plaque.